 Another ancient commodity, Celtic Sea Salt® is comparable to Himalayan crystal salt in its composition and health benefits.
 Being of a grayish hue, it is naturally harvested in Brittany, France, near the Celtic Sea using a 2,000-year-old Celtic method that is crucial to preserving its life-giving nutrition profile.

 It’s been reported that Celtic Sea Salt® is powerfully beneficial for your health and can help:

 - Balance blood sugars

 - Build immunity

 - Regulate heartbeat and blood pressure

-Interestingly, this salt will retain its moisture and will be moist to touch, in spite of how you store it.
-Think of this as a gentle reminder of its ocean-source and continual life-giving properties!
+Interestingly, this salt retains its moisture and is moist to touch, in spite of how you store it.
+Think of this as a gentle reminder of its ocean source and continual life-giving properties.

 Other sea salt options include: